CELLULAR JAIL PORT BLAIR

 Recommended

-This star-shaped penitentiary was built in the late 19th century by the British to imprison and isolate Indian nationalist dissidents.
-The 698 cells were divided into 7 wings that all started from the central watchtower.
-Damaged by the Japanese during the Second World War, the prison is nevertheless impressive.
-Today it has been transformed into a memorial for the heroes of independence.
-A small museum is located at the entrance and a sound and light show is given in the evening.
+Also known as Kala Pani, this star-shaped penitentiary was built in the late 19th century by the British to imprison and isolate Indian nationalist dissidents.
+The 698 cells were divided into 7 wings, all starting from the central watchtower.
+Damaged by the Japanese during the Second World War, the prison nonetheless remains impressive.
+Today, it has been transformed into a memorial to the heroes of independence.
+There is a small museum at the entrance and a sound and light show in the evening.

 Advertising